JosephNeilG/odin-recipes/README.md

-Building a Basic Recipe Website
+<h1>Building a Basic Recipe Website</h1>

-This project by The Odin Project Foundations Course helps me assess my current knowledge about HTML.
+<p>This project by The Odin Project Foundations Course
+helps me assess my current knowledge about HTML and CSS.</p>

+<p>I am currently at BLock and Inline Section of the Foundations Course</p>